-Owing to these circumstances, it is highly imperative to prevent their downtime by proactively gauging their performance and monitoring for availability incessantly.
-This is precisely where server uptime monitoring, and Windows server monitoring tool could come in handy.
+Owing to these circumstances, it is highly imperative to prevent their downtime by proactively gauging their performance and monitoring Windows Server for availability incessantly with effective Windows server monitoring tool.
+This is precisely where a network management solution that offers server uptime monitoring, and Windows Server Performance Monitoring tools could come in handy.

-Depending on your needs, you should choose a tool that has the ability to monitor 'n' number of Windows servers across remote locations.
-Moreover, to monitor server performance, the Windows monitoring tool must support all software versions of the Windows server such as Windows NT, Windows Server 2012 R2, Windows Server 2016, Windows Server 2019, etc. One such powerful Windows monitoring software is the OpManager.
+Depending on your needs, you should choose a tool that has the ability to monitor Windows servers of 'n' numbers, across remote locations.
+Moreover, to perform Microsoft Server Monitoring, the Windows Server Monitoring Software must support all software versions of the Windows server such as Windows NT, Windows Server 2012 R2, Windows Server 2016, Windows Server 2019, etc. One such powerful Windows server monitoring software is the OpManager.

-ManageEngine OpManager utilizes the WMI protocol to monitor your Windows servers and provide in-depth visibility over critical server metrics.
+ManageEngine OpManager's Microsoft server monitoring tools utilize the WMI protocol to monitor your Windows servers and provide in-depth visibility over critical server metrics.
 This ensures greater control in your Windows server environment.

 Listed below are the versions of Windows servers supported by OpManager:

 With the Windows server monitoring feature in OpManager, you can monitor a mixed bag of metrics pertaining to various aspects of a server.

 OpManager's Microsoft server Monitoring software can monitor these key server parameters: